ArchiveBox/ArchiveBox/donate.md

 The eventual goal is to support one or two developers full-time on this project via donations.
 With more engineering power this can become a distributed archive service with a nice UI,
-similary to the Way-Back machine but hosted by everyone!
+like the Way-Back machine but hosted by everyone!

 If have any questions or want to sponsor this project long-term, contact me at
 bookmark-archiver@sweeting.me